Robot Calibration (Laser Tracker)

 It is recommended to create a virtual environment of the robot setup in RoboDK (offline setup) before starting to take measurements.
 This section explains how to prepare the RoboDK station offline.
 This can be done before having the robot and the tracker, only using a computer with RoboDK installed.

-RoboDK calibration setup examples can be downloaded from the following folder:
+RoboDK calibration project examples can be downloaded from the library of sample stations.

 Skip this section if you already have an offline cell.
 The reference frames and tool frames can be estimated approximately.
 A sample station is shown in the following picture.